FH-Campus-Wien-WEB/web24-exercise-1/README.md

 </article>
 ```

-Here's a screenshot of what your application will (appoximately) look like after implementing this part:
+Here's a screenshot of what your application will (approximately) look like after implementing this part:

 ![Part 2 example implementation shown Chrome](images/Part2-done.png "Part 2 implementation shown in Chrome")